-Economic crisis: Buyers make U-turn as traders refuse to open shops
+Economic crisis: Buyers make u-turn as traders refuse to open shops

 Buyers who were left disappointed after they met empty shops, shared in the sentiments of these traders while noting that "indeed, the current economic crisis is bad."

 "Even though I've been disappointed because I could not buy what I came here to buy, I'm in full support of the protest.
-Prices are increasing too much and it is almost unbearable," Sheila told GhanaWeb.
+Prices are increasing too much and it is almost unbearable," Sheila told GhanaWeb Business.

 Watch the latest episode of BizTech below: